-- (a) invite students to your home; - (b) visit students at their home; or unless you have the express formal written permission of the Principal and their parents or care giver.
+- (a) invite students to your home; - (b) visit students at their home; or

+(c) attend parties or socialise with students, unless you have the express formal written permission of the Principal and their parents or care giver.
 This includes working with families in Outreach respite arrangements.